Performance Measures Testing

 Testing Schedule

-Any carrier found to be out of compliance with FCC speed and latency metrics for its final year of testing (which is the final year of the carrier’s support term) can continue testing with a new, statistically valid sample of subscriber locations for one additional year to come back into compliance and avoid permanent withholding of support.
+Any carrier found to be out of compliance with FCC speed and latency metrics for its final year of testing (which is the final year of the carrier’s support term) can continue testing with a new and statistically valid sample of subscriber locations for one additional year to come back into compliance and avoid permanent withholding of support.
 (See FCC DA 20-1510)

 Pre-Testing and Official Testing Years by Fund